 The restored car, No.12 driven by Stig Blomqvist and Benny Melander, retired due to an accident in its final race.
 At some point the dents had been hastily patched with filler, which had since cracked.
 The undercarriage, which had been damaged from the rally’s rough terrain, had significant patches of rust as well, so a big chunk of the restoration involved bodywork.

-Another challenge was the fact that the rally car used many unique parts not found on the road car, including its ECU, suspension, injectors, magnesium transmission case and the dog box gears within.
+Another challenge was the fact that the rally car used many unique parts not found on the road car, including its ECU, injectors, lightweight fasteners, suspension, a dual brake master cylinders for front and rear with adjustable balance, driveshaft, mechanical rear diff, magnesium transmission case and the 6-speed dog box gears within.
 Fortunately, and perhaps because the car retired early, most of those components could be rebuilt and reused.

 Once can’t help but wonder what Nissan may have gone on to do in WRC if they had been able to stick with it like Toyota, Subaru, and Mitsubishi.
 However, per homologation rules Nissan had to build a street-legal version of the Pulsar GTI-R, which proved incredibly popular among tuners.

-The road car was powered by a turbo SR20 with top-mount intercooler and four individual throttle bodies.
+The road car was powered by a turbo SR20 with a bigger turbo than the S13’s, a top-mount intercooler and four individual throttle bodies.
+Inside, the motor was polished, had oversize pistons, aluminum and used studs instead of head bolts.
 Good for 227 horsepower, output was funneled through Nissan’s ATTESA all-wheel-drive system, making for an incredibly fun runabout.
 So while the Pulsar GTI-R WRC program wasn’t a huge success, it ended up spawning one of Japan’s all-time hot hatch greats.

 The restoration took a little over a year, finishing in June 2023.
 During the coursre of the project, the volunteers interviewed people involved with Nissan’s rallying efforts at the time.
 With more over 30 years since Nissan’s withdrawal from WRC, the team felt that this may have been the last opportunity to pass valuable information onto future generations.